Work4Labs/selenium-simple-test/README.txt

   http://selenium.googlecode.com/files/selenium-server-standalone-2.0a7.jar

+You should place this file in the top level of the project directory (the same directory as this file).

 The easiest way to install the python dependencies is to create a 'virtualenv', which is an isolated python environment that allows you to install packages without installing them into your system.
 See